What happens at a mental evaluation for disability?

 These would also have to include: Written testimonies from your therapist or counselor/psychiatrist.
 Case files.
 Mental health/physical records.
 Memory tests.
 Letters from close friends, family members, co-workers that discuss how your mental illness is impairing your ability to function.

-What questions are asked during a mental exam?
+What is done during a mental evaluation?

 What are the 5 signs of mental illness?